sarbadal/owl-mix/src/docs/source/index.rst

-.. wolmix documentation master file, created by sphinx-quickstart on Thu May  7 12:36:50 2026.
+.. owlmix documentation master file, created by sphinx-quickstart on Thu May  7 12:36:50 2026.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Wolmix Documentation
+Owlmix Documentation
 ====================

 .. toctree::